dwrobel/flatcam/README.md

 - Gerber Editor: added some messages to warn user if no selection exists when trying to do aperture deletion or aperture geometry deletion
 - fixed version check
+- added custom mouse cursors for some tools in Gerber Editor

 16.04.2019